zlfn/Razerblade2020-Hackintosh/README.md

 ![BigSur](BigSur.png)

 Hackintosh guide for Razerblade 2020 model (includes base, advanced, pro)<br>
-If you have question, plz open issue.
+If you have question, plz open issue.<br>
+And content additions and corrections are always welcome :) Please fix the awkward English

-## intro
+## Intro
 This repository will guide you to install macOS bigsur on your razerblade.

 EFI folder based on [steelbrain's hackintosh guide](https://github.com/steelbrain/razer-blade-17-pro-2020-hackintosh) ;)<br>